hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/78__Ravi_Kiran.md

 >> is
 >> > it symbolically used to denote the sama darshana of the samyak jnAni??
 >> >
->> > L: akhaNDa is not brahman here ​as you appear to imply. akhaNDAkAra of
+>> > L: akhaNDa is not brahman here as you appear to imply. akhaNDAkAra of
 >> > vRtti means that it doesn't illuminate any adjective or relation.
 It
 >> just
 >> > dispels ignorance of / illuminates one thing, either brahman or pot